ForkEyeeee/shopping-cart/README.md

 - Individual product cards with add to cart button and quantity specification.
 - Dynamic shopping cart updates based on user orders.
 - Fetching product data from the FakeStore API.
+- MSW is used to intercept network requests and provide controlled responses, enabling effective testing of components that rely on API calls.